biodati/studio_help/docs/sections/knowledge/nanopub_statuses_and_what_they_mean.md

-# NanoPub Statuses and What They Mean
+# Nanopub Statuses and What They Mean

-When you're creating or searching for a NanoPub you'll see that we now have statuses on NanoPubs: Draft, Review, Fix, approved, Rejected, and Finalized.
+When you're creating or searching for a nanopub you'll see that we now have statuses on nanopubs: Draft, Review, Fix, Approved, Rejected, and Finalized.

 ![[knowledge_42.png]]